 AWS decided to concentrate investment in MXNet and working with the other contributors, sponsored the project into the Apache incubator process.
 Adrian discusses why AWS picked Apache MXNet, explores the main features of the project, and provides a project status update.

 This session is sponsored by AWS.

-Adrian Cockcroft is vice president of cloud architecture strategy at Amazon Web Services, where he focuses on the needs of cloud-native and “all-in” customers and leads the AWS open source community development program.
+Adrian Cockcroft is vice president of cloud architecture strategy at Amazon Web Services, where he focuses on the needs of cloud native and all-in customers and leads the AWS open source community development program.
 Adrian has had a long career working at the leading edge of technology and is fascinated by what happens next.
-He started out as a developer in the UK before joining Sun Microsystems.
-He was a founding member of eBay Research Labs; worked at Netflix, where he directed a team working on personalization algorithms, served as a cloud architect, helping teams scale and migrate to AWS, and led the Netflix open source program; and worked at VC firm Battery Ventures, where he promoted new ideas around DevOps, microservices, the cloud, and containers.
+Previously he was a developer in the UK; worked at Sun Microsystems; was a founding member of eBay Research Labs; directed a team working on personalizing algorithms, served as a cloud architect, helped teams scale and migrate to AWS, and led the open source program at Netflix; and promoted new ideas around DevOps, microservices, the cloud, and containers at Battery Ventures.
 He’s also written four books, including Sun Performance and Tuning from Prentice Hall.
-Adrian holds a degree in applied physics from the City, University of London.
+Adrian holds a degree in applied physics from City, University of London.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com